UKCloud/documentation/articles/azure/azs-how-create-spn-portal.md

 # How to create a service principal name for Azure Stack Hub using the Azure portal

-This document explains how to create a service principal name to manage Azure and Azure Stack Hub using the Azure portal.
+This document explains how to create a service principal name (SPN) to manage Azure and Azure Stack Hub using the Azure portal.

 It will guide you through the creation of: